prototypefund/reproducible-website/_docs/jvm.md

 The JVM ecosystem provides many languages and build tools.
-Since the JVM is not reproducible-friendly from the beginning -- jar/zip files, with files order and timestamp, are a first natural source of variation --, each build tool requires some work to provide Reproducible Builds.
+Since the JVM is not reproducible-friendly from the beginning -- jar/zip files are a first natural source of variation, with files order and timestamp --, each build tool requires some work to provide Reproducible Builds.

 Buildinfo File